-These Christian history videos cover topics crucial to those who want to know how we got from the beliefs and practices of the apostles found in the New Testament to the Christianity that we see around us today...
-And they may well tell us exactly what beliefs and practices really are from the apostles and the New Testament.
+These Christian history videos cover topics crucial to those who want to know how we got from the beliefs and practices of the apostles found in the New Testament to the Christianity that we see around us today.

-You will also find some very interesting videos that I have entitled The Leukemia Tapes for reasons that will be obvious once you've seen one.
+You might want to take note of the short, challenging videos that I call The Leukemia Tapes for reasons that will be obvious once you've seen one.

 These Leukemia Tapes, so called because I taped them while being treated for acute leukemia at Vanderbilt Medical Center in Nashville, Tn, are all meant to be under 3 minutes long, though there are a minority that creep up to or just past 4 minutes.

-On a lighter note, you may enjoy noting the transformation from my salt-and-pepper hair and goatee as my white hair fell out before the dark.
-The last few tapes are bald-headed, as I shaved my head a few days later, shortly after the dark hair began following the white hair both onto my pillow and down the shower drain.
+On a lighter note, you may enjoy noting the transformation from salt-and-pepper to black hair as my white hair fell out before the dark.
+The last few tapes are bald-headed.
+I shaved my head once the dark hair began following the white hair onto my pillow, into my mouth, and down the shower drain.

 These Christian history videos on the claims of Roman Catholicism are long.
 They are less than an hour each, though, and I believe they are the clearest teaching available on the subject.
 They are in-depth enough to teach you how to know for yourself what the early churches were like, but they are short enough to remain interesting.

 As things are currently, Roman Catholic theologians misquote and misconstrue the passages in the early Christian writings (second and third century) that address the subject of apostolic succession.
 Non-catholics object to the Catholic interpretation, but not by becoming familiar with what the early Christians actually said.
 Instead, they argue that the early Christians don't matter.